super7ramp/croiseur/croiseur-puzzle/croiseur-puzzle-codec-xd/README.md

 ## croiseur-puzzle-xd-codec

-`croiseur-puzzle-xd-codec` is a library which allows to read (and in the future write) puzzles in the [xd](https://github.com/century-arcade/xd) format.
+`croiseur-puzzle-xd-codec` is a library which allows to read/write puzzles in the [xd](https://github.com/century-arcade/xd) format.

 ```